lostatc/acid-store/README.md

 - `DirectoryStore` stores data in a directory in the local file system.
 - `SqliteStore` stores data in a SQLite database.
 - `RedisStore` stores data on a Redis server.
+- `S3Store` stores data in an Amazon S3 bucket.
 - `MemoryStore` stores data in memory.

 The function `init` is used to initialize the environment and should be called before any other